US stocks lose ground, still headed for big monthly gains

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Monday, but with one day left in October major indexes are still headed for big gains for the month.
+Stocks are broadly lower on Wall Street in afternoon trading Monday, a modest step back for the major indexes in an otherwise banner October for the market.

-The S&P 500 fell 0.8% as of 10:13 a.m.
+The S&P 500 fell 0.6% as of 1:28 p.m.
 Eastern.
-The benchmark index is on track to notch its first monthly gain since July following two straight monthly losses.
+The benchmark index is on pace for an 8.2% monthly gain, its first since July following two straight monthly losses.

-The Nasdaq fell 1.3% and is also on track for its first monthly gain since July.
+The Nasdaq fell 0.7% and is also headed for its first monthly gain since July.

 Stocks have been gaining ground throughout October as investors shifted their focus to the latest round of corporate earnings.
 More than half of the companies within the S&P 500 have reported results and shown overall earnings growth of 2.3%, according to FactSet.